dsc-courses/practice.dsc10.com/problems/su22-final/q11-true-false-disc09.md

 **Answer: ** True

 This is just the definition of Central Limit Theorem.
+Remember that a proportion is a mean of 0s and 1s.

 <average>43</average>